wlugmayr/chimerax-starmap/sphinx/execute_tab.rst

 Submit Job Tab
 --------------

-Here you can generate the bash script for submitting it to a remote computing cluster using a job queueing system.
+Here you can generate the *Bash* script for submitting it to a remote computing cluster using a job queueing system.

 .. image:: _images/execute_tab_enqueue.png